 Blundstone’s sleek silhouette has earned the Ozzie Chelsea iconoclast status.
 The brand’s Thermal Boots have a touch of Thinsulate under the leather vamp that stretches their utility beyond the Australian outback.

 The Blundstone 566 ($230) is deceivingly slim — so slim, in fact, that when we unboxed the boot, we weren’t sure we received the right model.
 But don’t let its svelte lines keep you inside.
 The Thinsulate liner punches above its weight, is fully waterproof, and is warm enough to wear to work on frigid days.
-What seals the deal, though, is the plush shearling footbed that feels like you’re walking on a cloud.
+What seals the deal, though, is the fat shearling footbed that feels like you’re walking on plush carpeting.

 Two generous pull tabs and elastic stretch panels make it easy to pull the boot on and off.

 The boot feels a little stiff, and the low cut won’t keep deep snow from funneling in.
 But for hikers looking to kick the classic styling well into the cooler months, the Thermals are a solid bet.
 The fit is true, but keep in mind that Australian sizes run one full size smaller (for example, a U.S. 10 is an Australian/U.K. 9).